hiram-madelaine/om-inputs/README.md

 * A mandatory input of type text for :person/first-name ;
 * A mandatory input of type text for :person/name ;
+* An optional date input for the :person/birthdate ;
 * An optional input that allows only Integer for :person/size ;
 * An optional select that that present the choices "M" and "Ms" ;
 * A validation button that trigger the callback.